Kim Se-jeong: 2019–present: Solo career, stage debut, and commercial success

 In February 2022, Kim starred as the female lead for the SBS romantic comedy Business Proposal alongside Ahn Hyo-seop.
 The drama attained the highest viewership ratings (11.6%) for a terrestrial Mon-Tue drama in 2022 and was the fourth overall most watched drama on National TV.
 It is the first Korean-made TV series that was simultaneously shown on a local TV channel and Netflix to rank No. 1 on the official viewership chart and ranked eighth overall in Netflix's Most Popular Non-English Shows for 2022.
 Kim's performance drew praise from viewers and critics.
 An acoustic version of "Love, Maybe" sung by Kim was released as a bonus track.
 The track peaked at number 108 and 92 on the Gaon Digital Chart and K-pop Hot 100 respectively.

 Kim also starred in another SBS television series Today's Webtoon alongside Choi Daniel and Nam Yoon-su that year.
 At the end of the year, Kim won the Popularity Award and the Best Actor Award at the 2023 Asia Artist Awards.
 Kim hosted the 2022 SBS Drama Awards with Business Proposal costar Ahn Hyo-seop and comedian Shin Dong-yup.
 For her performance in Business Proposal, Kim won the Top Excellence Award, the Actress in a Miniseries Romance/Comedy Drama Award, and Best Couple Award with Ahn.

 In July 2023, Kim appeared in the second season of The Uncanny Counter, reprising her role as Do Ha-na.
 In August 2023, it was announced that Kim would embark on her first solo concert tour across 10 countries, kicking off in Seoul on September 23 and 24.
 That same month, Kim was announced as one of mentors of the reality competition series Universe Ticket (2023).
 Kim released her first studio album, Door, on September 4, 2023.
 In October 2023, it was announced that Kim would be debuting as a theater actress in the play Temple.

+In November 2024, Kim appeared in the romance television series Brewing Love along with Lee Jong-won.
+In November 2025, she starred in MBC's historical fantasy television series Moon River opposite Kang Tae-oh.
+For her performance in Moon River, she won the Top Excellence Award for Actress in a Miniseries and the Best Couple Award (along with Kang) at the 2025 MBC Drama Awards.

+On March 23, 2026, Kim left her agency of 10 years, Jellyfish Entertainment, and signed with BH Entertainment on March 24.